 This paper is organized as follows.
 Section 2 details the dynamics and properties of the FitzHugh-Nagumo chaotic neuron model.
-Section 3 details the output regulation of the FitzHugh-Nagumo (FHN) chaotic neuron model via adaptive control method.
+Section 3 describes our new results for the adaptive synchronization of the identicasl FitzHugh-Nagumo (FHN) chaotic neuron models using Lyapunov stability theory.
 Section 4 details the numerical simulations illustrating the main result derived in this research paper.
 Section 5 contains the main conclusions of this work.